 Professional Qualifications and Other Experience

 Alison has been a member in good standing of the California State Bar since 1994.
 She has been admitted to the Northern and Eastern U.S. Federal District Courts of California.
-She is a member of the American Immigration Lawyers Association, a national organization of lawyers who practice and teach immigration law and who are dedicated to promoting justice, advocating for fair and reasonable immigration policies and law, and providing quality immigration and nationality legal services.
+She is also a member of the American Immigration Lawyers Association (AILA), a national organization of lawyers who practice and teach immigration law and who are dedicated to promoting justice, advocating for fair and reasonable immigration policies and law, and providing quality immigration and nationality legal services.

 While in law school, Alison was active with the university’s Criminal Law Clinic, tutored other students through the university’s Academic Support Program, and taught general law education to 8th grade students through the university’s Street Law Program.
 In her last year, Alison was a student judicial extern for the Honorable Justice Kathryn M. Werdegar at the California Court of Appeal.
 Justice Werdegar is now on the California Supreme Court bench.